John-Abbott-College/1P6-Notes/Markdown/06_flowcharts_pseudocode_debugging.md

 It is normal that programs do not do what we want them to do.

+The the two most types of errors are **Syntax errors** and **Logic errors**.

+#### Syntax Error

+A syntax error occurs when the compiler cannot figure out what it is that you want it to do.

+This can be because you misspelled an instruction, used a variable that has not yet been defined, lost a quote (`"`), missing a squiggly brace (`}`), or a number of other errors.

+When you try to compile your code, the compiler will notify you if you have any syntax errors.

+#### Logic Error

+This is when you want your algorithm to accomplish a task, but if you follow the directions of the algorithm, it doesn't do what you want it to do.

+> *Mom*: Brush your teeth
+>
+> *Kid*: OK
+>
+> *Mom*: Why can't I smell toothpaste on your breath?
+>
+> *Kid*: You didn't tell me that I needed to use toothpaste.

 ### Staring at Your Code Method

 One method of `debugging` the code is to stare at it for a very long time, and hope that you see your error.
 This is not a very effective way of working.